 My work with Star Wars began with

-ARVE Error: id and provider shortcodes attributes are mandatory for old shortcodes.
-It is recommended to switch to new shortcodes that need only url“The Force Unleashed” as Starkiller.
+ARVE Error: Wrapper ID could not be build, please report this bug.“The Force Unleashed” as Starkiller.
 That was my introduction to the company.
 At the time, [director] Dave Filoni and his crew were starting up Clone Wars.
 Our teams had some awareness of each other.

 In any case, Dave played “The Force Unleashed,” must have liked what I did, and I got a call out of nowhere to do Clone Wars.
 I had no idea what the role was other than Lucasfilm Animation insisting it was “really cool.”

 I honestly had assumed the “really cool” descriptor was an effort to get me to say yes.
 It wasn’t until I kept hearing, “The role is really cool” that I then began to think that maybe this was gonna be, in fact, “really cool.”
 But of course, no information was forth-coming; no one would tell me what I was playing.

 Then just before the first record date, I got the first script and word that this was to be three episodes; that was a surprise.
 I read the script and realized, much to my shock, that they were asking me to play a character called “The Son” and that he was meant to be the living, slightly ghost-like personification of the Dark Side of the Force.
 So, suddenly I was feeling a lot of pressure.

 During that first episode record, I felt like I wasn’t doing that well – just lackluster, nothing special.
 I asked Dave, “Hey, are you concerned at all that The Son is sounding a little too much like Starkiller?”

 Dave responded, “Well, Starkiller had a connection with the Dark Side, so it’s ok if you hear a little bit of him in The Son.”